2000 Formula One World Championship: Rounds 5 to 8

+Rounds 9 to 12

 The French Grand Prix was next on the calendar.
 Michael Schumacher took his third consecutive pole, and again Coulthard was second, Barrichello third and Häkkinen fourth.
 When the race started, Schumacher kept first but Coulthard was beaten by Barrichello.
 Schumacher slowly started to pull away from his teammate and built a lead.
 Coulthard's car handled better as the fuel load decreased, and on lap 22, he passed Barrichello.
 During the round of pitstops, Barrichello lost out to Häkkinen.
 Schumacher's tyres were badly blistered, and so the McLarens and Barrichello started to close in on him.
 Coulthard tried to pass him at the outside of the Adelaide hairpin but Schumacher pushed him wide.
 Coulthard was not happy and made a series of irate gestures.
 A few laps later, Coulthard went for the inside at the same corner and made the move cleanly.
 Coulthard apologized for his gestures after the race.
 Schumacher kept second until 12 laps from the end when his engine blew up.
 Coulthard won, with Häkkinen making it a McLaren 1–2, and Barrichello completed the podium.

 The A1-Ring in Austria was the host for Round ten.
 Häkkinen and Coulthard started 1–2, for the first time since Brazil, with the Ferraris of Barrichello and Schumacher in third and fourth respectively.
 The McLarens maintained their positions at the start, but there was carnage behind, with the Ferraris at the centre.
 Trulli hit the back of Barrichello, and at the same time, Ricardo Zonta hit Schumacher, tipping him to a spin.
 Schumacher spun in Trulli's path, causing a collision between the two drivers that lead to their retirements from the race.
 During the mayhem that followed, Mika Salo emerged third and Pedro de la Rosa emerged fourth, with Barrichello down in ninth.
 The McLarens quickly disappeared into the distance, while de la Rosa took third from Salo.
 Barrichello charged back up to fourth, which became third when de la Rosa's engine failed, putting him out from third.
 Häkkinen and Coulthard gave McLaren their fourth 1–2, with Barrichello finishing third.
 After the race, McLaren were penalized and lost 10 Constructors' Championship points because an FIA seal was found to be missing from Häkkinen's car; Häkkinen did not lose any points.

 With ten races out of 17 finished, Michael Schumacher led the championship with 56 points, whilst Coulthard was only 6 points behind with 50, and Häkkinen a further two points behind with 48.
 Barrichello was fourth with 36, and Fisichella was fifth with 18.
 In the Constructors' Championship, Ferrari led by only 4 points now, with 92 compared to McLaren's 88.
 Williams were third with 19.